P-p-H-d/mlib/README.md

 ##### bool name\_equal\_p(const shared\_t shared1, const shared\_t shared2)

-Return true if both shared pointers point to the same object.
+Return true if both shared pointers own the same object.

 ##### const type *name\_cref(const shared\_t shared)

-Return a constant pointer to the shared object pointed by the shared pointer.
+Return a constant pointer to the shared object owned by the shared pointer.
+The pointer should be kept only until another use of shared pointer method.
 Keeping the pointer whereas the shared pointer is destroyed is undefined behavior.

 ##### type *name\_ref(const shared\_t shared)

 Return a pointer to the shared object pointed by the shared pointer.
+The pointer should be kept only until another use of shared pointer method.
 Keeping the pointer whereas the shared pointer is destroyed is undefined behavior.